ibm-cloud-docs/messages-for-rabbitmq/reference-monitoring.md

 {:tip: .tip}
 {:important: .important}

-# Sysdig Monitoring Integration
+# Monitoring Integration
 {: #sysdig-monitoring}

-Monitoring for {{site.data.keyword.messages-for-rabbitmq_full}} deployments is provided through integration with the Sysdig Monitoring service.
+Monitoring for {{site.data.keyword.messages-for-rabbitmq_full}} deployments is provided through integration with the {{site.data.keyword.monitoringfull}} service.
 Your deployments forward selected information so you can monitor deployment health and resource usage.
-To see your {{site.data.keyword.messages-for-rabbitmq}} dashboards in Sysdig, you have to [Enable Platform Metrics](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-platform_metrics_enabling) in the same region as your deployment.
-If you have deployments in more than one region, you have to provision Sysdig and enable platform metrics in each region.
+To see your {{site.data.keyword.messages-for-rabbitmq}} dashboards in {{site.data.keyword.monitoringfull_notm}}, you have to [Enable Platform Metrics](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-platform_metrics_enabling) in the same region as your deployment.
+If you have deployments in more than one region, you have to provision {{site.data.keyword.monitoringfull_notm}} and enable platform metrics in each region.

-To access Sysdig from your deployment, use the _Monitoring_ link from the right menu.
-(If you do not already have a Sysdig service in the same region as your deployment it says _Add monitoring_.)
+To access {{site.data.keyword.monitoringfull_notm}} from your deployment, use the _Monitoring_ link from the right menu.
+(If you do not already have a monitoring service in the same region as your deployment it says _Add monitoring_.)

 ![The Monitoring link in a deployment](images/monitoring-ui-link.png)

-To access your deployment's Sysdig dashboard from Sysdig, it's in the sidebar, under _IBM_.
+To access your deployment's monitoring dashboard from {{site.data.keyword.monitoringfull_notm}}, it's in the sidebar, under _IBM_.

-## Sysdig Availability
+## Monitoring Availability

-Sysdig monitoring is available for deployments in every region.
-Deployments in Multi-zone Regions (MZRs) - `eu-gb`, `eu-de`, `us-east`, `us-south`, `jp-tok`, `au-syd` - have their metrics in the corresponding Sysdig region.
+{{site.data.keyword.monitoringfull_notm}} is available for deployments in every region.
+Deployments in Multi-zone Regions (MZRs) - `eu-gb`, `eu-de`, `us-east`, `us-south`, `jp-tok`, `au-syd` - have their metrics in the corresponding region.

-If you have deployments that are in a Single-zone Region (SZR) - `osl01`, `che01`, or `seo01` - then your logs are forwarded to a Sysdig instance in another region.
-You need to provision Sysdig instances in the region where your metrics are forwarded to.
+If you have deployments that are in a Single-zone Region (SZR) - `osl01`, `che01`, or `seo01` - then your logs are forwarded to an {{site.data.keyword.monitoringfull_notm}} instance in another region.
+You need to provision {{site.data.keyword.monitoringfull_notm}} instances in the region where your metrics are forwarded to.
 Metrics for deployments in `osl01` go to `eu-gb`.
 Metrics for deployments in `seo01` and `che01` go to `jp-tok`.

 ## Available Metrics
 {: metrics-by-plan}